daswisher/misw9423.github.io/_posts/2014-10-13-Physical-Switches.md

 		<td>Toggle state based upon orientation.
 There is a ball inside that will connect the internal contacts if it is in the correct position.
 There are also multiaxis switches.</td>
 	</tr>
 </table>

+There are ways to replicate the same concept behind switches using other materials.
+One property to consider when creating a switch is whether or not the materials are conductive.
+What makes a conductor is if it charged particles can move freely through the subject.
+For example, water by itself is not conductive.
+As soon as salt is introduced to water, it becomes conductive since the salt is an electrolyte.
+DIY switches are usually found in two forms: contact switches or bridge switches.
+Contact switches are when the user has to fold or pinch the surface to make the contacts connect.
+Bridge switches are when there needs to be a conductive material the connects the contacts.
+Here are some examples I can think of:
+1. Putting contacts at the finger tips of gloves, and completing the circuit when the thumb touches the pointer finger.
+2. Having a shirt where if someone pinches a spot on the shirt, it lights up.
+(I.e. shirt that says, "Pinch me, I'm Irish."